pemsherpa/QA-system-using-Roberta/README.md

 Special thanks to the [Hugging Face](https://huggingface.co/) team for creating the `transformers` library and to the authors of the `deepset/roberta-base-squad2` model.

 ---

-Feel free to replace placeholders like `yourusername`, `reponame`, and the dummy values in the results section with the actual details relevant to your project.
-This README template is designed to be clean, informative, and user-friendly, which should make your GitHub repository appealing and easy to navigate.